 How Many Snakes Are in the World?

-There are approximately 3,500 species of snakes in the world.
-Of these, 600 are venomous.
-Only 200 species of venomous snakes are capable of harming or killing human beings.
+There are over 4,000 snake species in the world.
+Of these, about 600 are venomous.
+Only about 200 species of venomous snakes are capable of harming or killing human beings.
 Given this, fatal snake bites are less common than people think.

 It’s impossible to know the exact number of individual snakes in the world, given their reclusive habits.
 However, individual species estimates are sometimes possible.
 For example, scientists estimate that there may be as many as 1 million common garter snakes in the wild.